parkwaymusicroom/parkwaydrumlessons/content/lesson policy.md

 ### Missed Lessons
 - **Student absence:** No refund or reschedule.
 - **Teacher absence:** Lesson will be made up or refunded.

+(If you or your child would like to take lessons but the cost is a barrier, email me here: parkwaymusicroom@gmail.com)